primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 To create a case from the Case List, click on the NEW button.
 You will see a modal like the one pictured below.
 Here, you have two options:

-  * Create a case by clicking the "CREATE NEW CASE" button on the bottom left of the modal.
+  * Create a case by clicking the **CREATE NEW CASE** button on the bottom left of the modal.
   OR
-  * First run a search to check whether a record already exists for that child.
+  * First run a search to check whether a record already exists for the individual you are registering.
-  	* You can type the child's name or ID into the search bar and then click the SEARCH button at the bottom right of the modal.
+  	* You can type the individual's name or ID into the search bar and then click the SEARCH button at the bottom right of the modal.
- 	 * If there is a match in the system, you will be taken to a search results page, which may include cases managed by other users. \(For more information on fields that are searchable and case access, read the [Searching for Records](UsersGuide#searching-for-records) section.\)
+ 	 * If there is a match in the system, you will be taken to a search results page, which may include Cases managed by other users. \(For more information on fields that are searchable and Case access, read the [Searching for Records](UsersGuide#searching-for-records) section.\)
-  	* If there is no match, you will be taken to a blank form and asked to create a new case.
+  	* If there is no match, you will be taken to a blank form and asked to create a new Case.

 ![](/img/v2/new-case.png)